-Match sets are publicly available data sets that have been used to test similarity measures on matching tasks (Cohen et al., 2003; Vargas, 2008; Jimenez et al., 2009).
+Match sets are publicly available data sets that have been used to test similarity measures on matching tasks (Cohen et al., 2003a; Jimenez et al., 2009; Vargas, 2008).
 The data sets comprise seven domains, such as birds, business names, and games (see Table 9).
-Each domain consists of two or three databases collected from different sources.
-For example, the parks data set contains 396 national parks names from one listing and 258 from a second listing.
-Of these, 241 names describe the same park.
-In each data set, the entries contain different types of information that are joined by a tabulation character as follows:
+Each domain consists of two or three databases collected from dif-